Scif99/Ray_tracing/README.md

 initialise: scene, camera

 for each pixel in image:
-  compute viewing ray from camera if intersection occurs with ray parameter t > 0:
+  compute viewing ray(s) from camera if intersection occurs with ray parameter t > 0:
     compute normal n
     evaluate shading model